 AFC (Continuous AF) is selected when the exposure mode is set to (Sports Action) in Scene Selection.

 Selecting the focus area (AF area)

 Select the desired AF area to suit the shooting conditions or your preference.
-The green frames are indicated at an area where the focus has been confirmed.

-• The area used for focusing is illuminated briefly in viewfinder mode.
+The area used for focusing is illuminated briefly.

 Fn button \rightarrow [AF area] \rightarrow Select the desired setting